12 Steps to Building a Small Business Website with WordPress

 Your website is now ready to launch!
 If you choose to develop your website locally, you will need to transfer your final theme files and database to your online web hosting.
 You can do this in a number of ways, either using plugins or manually.

 If you want to use a plugin to migrate your website from its development environment to your live hosting, then consider trying Duplicator, an excellent free plugin, or Snapshot Pro, our solution for backing up and restoring your website.
-We also provide 10GB managed backups for all members, along with
+We also provide 10GB managed backups for all members.

 If you prefer the manual approach, then what you will need to do is export your local database and import it into your live hosting database.
 This is simple to do using phpMyAdmin by navigating to your database, clicking on Export and then clicking Go.